sampath017/AI-Algorithms-Implementation/README.md

 # Neural Networks

-This repository contains code building and training neural networks using pure python, numpy and basic libs.
-This code is inspired from the book https://nnfs.io/
+This repository contains code for building and training neural networks using pure Python, NumPy, and basic libraries.
+The code is inspired by the book [Neural Networks from Scratch](https://nnfs.io/).

 ## Getting Started

 ### Installation
-To install you need to have Python 3 and the following libraries installed:
+To install, you need to have Python 3 and the following libraries installed:
 - NumPy

-Or with virtual enviromemnt (poetry)
+Or, with virtual environment (Poetry):
-`pip install poetry` or follow offical poetry installation and poetry install to install all dependences
+1. Install Poetry: `pip install poetry`
+2. Install dependencies: `poetry install`

 ### Running
-Run main.py in src which has the model and nessecary configuration for basic model, edit at your will.
+Run `main.py` in `src`, which has the model and necessary configurations for a basic model.
+Edit it at your will.

 ## Contributing
 If you find a bug or have a suggestion for improvement, feel free to open an issue or submit a pull request.

 ## License

-This repository is licensed under the GPL License.
-See the [LICENSE](LICENSE) file for details.
+This repository is licensed under the GPL-v3.0 License.
+See the `LICENSE` file for details.